Kanye’s Failed Wokeness Reminds Us That You’ve Got To Put In The Work

 This is where the real work comes in.
 It’s about getting out of the echo chambers and truly challenging the status quo.
 But it’s also about starting with listening to the actual people on the margins.

 We have good examples of this too.
 We have people who are doing the work — the kids who survived the Parkland Massacre.
 They were thrust into the spotlight when their friends were killed.
-Since then, they’ve tried their hardest to raise awareness about their core cause (guns) while also uplifting black voices when possible and truly create an intersectional movement for the future.
-Anyone trying to be an “ally” in our present political/ social moment need to take the same approach.
+Since then, they’ve tried their hardest to raise awareness about their core cause (guns) while also uplifting black voices when possible and truly creating an intersectional movement for the future.
+Anyone trying to be an “ally” in our present political/ social moment needs to take the same approach.
 Put in the work.
 Listen.
 Follow through and be prepared to accept the calls to do better when necessary.
 It’s not easy, but it’s worth it.
 And if you don’t feel like putting in the work, then just sit this all out (recognizing that this ability is another gift of your privilege).

 Otherwise, you’re going to end up going full Kanye.
 And you never want to go full Kanye.